 Milner and his band ‘The Big Sounds’ collaborated extensively with top U.S. blues/soul singer Earl Thomas on a busy international tour schedule, producing

 the excellent self-titled album ‘Earl Thomas with Paddy Milner & The Big Sounds’ along the way.
-Milner has performed with the likes of Jack Bruce, David Gilmour, Eric Burdon, Van Morrison, Phil Manzanera, Joss Stone, McFly, Boy George, Steve Lukather as well as the cream of the international blues scene.
-He is a co-founder of The Ronnie Scott’s Blues Explosion which enjoys a monthly residency at the legendary Ronnie Scott’s Club in London.
-Along with Marcus Bonfanti, he is co-founder of JAWBONE, who will be releasing their debut album in 2015.
+Milner has performed with the likes of Tom Jones, Jack Bruce, David Gilmour, Eric Burdon, Van Morrison, Phil Manzanera, Joss Stone, McFly, Boy George, Steve Lukather as well as the cream of the international blues scene.
+He is a co-founder of the Ronnie Scott’s Blues Explosion which enjoys a monthly residency at the legendary Ronnie Scott’s Club in London.
+2015 has seen a successful year for the Boom Band with whom Milner recorded their debut album.
+Along with Marcus Bonfanti, he is co-founder of JAWBONE, who will be releasing their debut album in late 2015.